-When you think about your business’s digital marketing efforts, social media, paid search/organic search, and blogging are probably top of mind.
+When you think about your healthcare practice’s digital marketing efforts, social media, paid search/organic search, and blogging are probably top of mind.
 If it’s not already, review management should also be a top item on your digital marketing priorities list.
-This is because reviews are an integral part of your business’s marketing efforts.
+This is because reviews are an integral part of your healthcare practice’s marketing efforts.

-Customer reviews are a form of earned media.
-Earned media is any material created about your business that your business hasn’t paid for or created.
+Patient reviews are a form of earned media.
+Earned media is any material created about your healthcare practice that your practice hasn’t paid for or created.
 According to Nielsen, earned media is the most trusted form of advertising that exists.
 This is because people rely heavily on the opinions and experiences of others to influence what they should do.

 - Consumers won’t engage with any business less than a 3.3 minimum star rating

-- An average of 10 online reviews are read before a customer feels confident in trusting a local business
+- An average of 10 online reviews are read before a consumer feels confident in trusting a local business

 - 63.6 percent of consumers say they are likely to check online reviews on Google before visiting a business